AaronWatters/H5Gizmos/doc/Javascript/README.md

 '3.1.1'
 ```

-The following script uses the `div.jQuery` reference
+The following script uses the `div.jQuery` link
 to append a preformatted text.

 ```Python